⚡ Software Platforms in Japan

-Software platforms are frameworks of software and resources that serve as the basis for developing, running, and managing software applications.
+Software platforms are environments that consist of programming languages, runtimes, and supporting frameworks, serving as the basis for developing, deploying, and running applications.

 Japan is an East Asian country with a population of around 125 million people.

-According to our research, platforms are detected on 64.4% of websites from Japan.
+According to our research, software platforms are detected on 64.5% of websites from Japan.

 ⭐ Most Popular in 2026